JunMa11/MICCAI-Reproducibility-Checklist/README.md

 python inference.py --input-data <path_to_data> --model_path <path_to_trained_model> --output_path <path_to_output_data>
 ```

-> 📋  Describe how to infer the testing cases with the trained models.
+> 📋  Describe how to infer on testing cases with the trained models.